Product Pricing About Careers Blog Alpha Talk to us ⬇ Download Alpha Build

 7

-bus-factor warnings (concepts held by ≤ 2)
+bus-factor warnings (concepts held by 2 or fewer engineers)

 94%